ATNoG/ml-meta-perf/assets/docs/06-results.md

 terms reappear.
 They were never evidence that E3 would phrase things the same way, and an earlier version of this chapter over-read a 4-of-6 overlap as though they were.

 What it does show is that the equation is not a concatenation of its two halves.
-Nine of E3's sixteen terms are mixed, and a mixed term is not available to either control by construction.
+Ten of E3's sixteen terms are mixed, and a mixed term is not available to either control by construction.

 E3, on all 476 rows, is 16 terms and is **not reproduced here**.
 It is printed in full,